cassiesu/entity_linking_topic_model/README.md

 # entity_linking_topic_model

-An entity-linking system to link short and poorly composed search queries to corresponding Wikipedia pages using LDA topic model
+We designed and implemented an entity-linking system to link short and poorly composed search queries to corre- sponding Wikipedia pages.
+The system strives for enriching query contents as document for each query and utillizing web search results (contents of Wikipedia Pages) as can- didate documents for all possible entities.
+After text pre- process, unsupervised LDA topic model is used to extract useful information through Gibbs sampling iterations.
+Af- ter the last iteration, all topics are represented as global word map probability distribution, all documents as topic statis- tic distribution.
+Then we sort the cos-similarity values be- tween query document and entity documents of each query.
+Finally we apply rules for query-entity matching.